Careers

 Join our exceptional team!

-Temple Israel of Boston is widely recognized as the largest reform temple in New England, and it is one of the most prominent synagogues in the greater Boston area.
+Temple Israel of Boston is widely recognized as the largest Reform temple in New England, and it is one of the most prominent synagogues in the greater Boston area.
 At Temple Israel, our mission of “Living Judaism Together” means that we acknowledge, welcome, and honor each individual in our community for who they are.
 Temple Israel is known for offering an array of Jewish experiences and cultural and social programming, including interfaith inclusion and social justice activism.
 For decades, Temple Israel of Boston has been on the leading edge of Reform Judaism.

 Staff Testimonials